martinwilk/nd00333_AZMLND_C2/README.md

 To gain insights about the performance of the endpoint of the model, I use the Apache Benchmark tool.
 This tool sends multiple requests to the endpoint and measures the response time and the number of failed requests of the endpoint.

 The next step is to create a pipeline so you can start a new training over a HTTP request to the pipeline endpoint.
 This leads to a higher automation and is practical if new data arrive and the model should be retrained based on new data.
-The pipeline is built in a Jupyter notebook using the Azure SDK in Python.
+The pipeline is built using a Jupyter notebook which uses the Azure SDK in Python.

 Publishing the pipeline creates an endpoint of the pipeline.
 If a HTTP POST request with a json payload containing the experiment name is send to the pipeline endpoint, a new run of the pipeline is triggered.